Andriiklymiuk/corgi_vscode_extension/README.md

 </div>

-This is helpful corgi extension, that:
+[Corgi](https://github.com/Andriiklymiuk/corgi) is how you run your project locally — every day, with one command.
+You describe your stack once in a `corgi-compose.yml` and `corgi run` brings the whole thing up: repos cloned, databases seeded, `.env` files wired, every service started (it even starts Docker for you).
+Run the whole thing locally, just the databases (`corgi db -u`), or only the frontend against staging (`corgi run --tier staging --services web`).

+This extension makes that nicer right inside the editor.
+It:

-- highlights syntax, autocompletion in corgi-compose.yml files
+- highlights syntax and autocompletes `corgi-compose.yml` files
-- adds commands in activity bar, status bar or editing view to run corgi or its helpers
+- adds commands in the activity bar, status bar, and editor to run corgi and its helpers (run, doctor, status, db, tunnel, …)
+- lets you browse and run the showcase examples
 - ships an **AI assistant** (see below)

 ## 🤖 AI assistant